 Excessive sun exposure and harsh weather – extreme heat, humidity, icy cold – may also cause your skin to break out in a blotchy rash.
-Blotchy skin can sometimes occur when you’re experiencing stress, or suffering from an allergic reaction such as eczema or contact dermatitis.
+Blotchy skin on face can sometimes occur when you’re experiencing stress, or suffering from an allergic reaction such as eczema or contact dermatitis.

-Rosacea and blotchy skin may have a variety of causes, but can also have overlapping symptoms.
+Rosacea and blotchy skin on face may have a variety of causes, but can also have overlapping symptoms.
 Common symptoms of both include facial flushing, redness, skin dryness, and skin sensitivity.
 A reaction after harsh weather, exercising, spicy foods, and alcohol can occur from either of these skin conditions.
 The good news is that these symptoms can often be managed, and, in some cases, completely reversed.

 Before you throw in the towel, there are some ways to help manage the symptoms of these conditions.
 If Google suggested that you have rosacea or blotchy skin and how to treat it, you may want to first discuss treatments with a board-certified dermatologist.
 There are also some at-home tips and lifestyle changes that can help minimize the appearance of redness.

 Since rosacea and blotchy skin are typically sensitive and overly reactive to environmental triggers, it’s important to avoid or overindulge in certain factors that can exacerbate it.
 These are some top culprits of rosacea and blotchy skin, and some products that can help calm your complexion: